GoogleChrome/web.dev/src/site/content/en/learn/accessibility/test-manual/index.md

 Once you've identified and fixed all the manual accessibility issues outlined in the previous steps, your page should look similar to our screenshot.

-It's possible you'll find more accessibility issues in your manual checks than we covered in this module.
+It's possible that you'll find more accessibility issues in your manual checks than we covered in this module.
 We'll discover many of these issues in the next module.

 ## Next step

 Way to go!
-You have gotten through the automated and manual testing modules.
+You have completed the automated and manual testing modules.
 You can view our [updated CodePen](https://codepen.io/web-dot-dev/pen/eYjZdve), which has all the automated and manual accessibility fixes applied.